MarginaliaSearch/www.marginalia.nu/content/log/80-rip-memex.md

 but it turns out the ones that looked good were kinda shit, and the ones that weren't shit were too bloated.

+Hopefully *most* links to stuff anyone would want to read should still work, due to a system of nginx redirects and hugo alias directives.